 This is the website of Jan Bredenoord, architect/urbanist/researcher.

 Dr. ir.
-Jan Bredenoord is an architect/urbanist and researcher with over 40 years of experience as a consultant for housing and planning, initially mainly in the Netherlands.
-He worked on housing policies, regional and urban development, infrastructure planning, public transportation systems, and corporate management.
-He holds a PhD in management instruments and policies for cities with a special focus on public housing provision (1996) from the Delft University of Technology, the Netherlands.
-Since 1990 he has been working frequently in developing countries as a consultant and researcher regarding housing and urban planning issues.
-He has been on assignments in Costa Rica, El Salvador, Guatemala, Honduras, Mexico, Nicaragua, Panama, Peru, Uganda, Uruguay, Vietnam, and Indonesia.
-He participated in more than 50 international missions.
-The assignments concerned sustainable urban planning, housing policies, feasibility studies, affordable housing, and low-cost housing.
-He was involved in improving municipal organizations and in the participation of housing organizations, housing cooperatives, and community-based organizations in urban planning processes.
-Since 2005 his research has focused more and more on affordable housing, assistance for self-help housing, land-for-housing programs, housing cooperatives, and sustainability aspects of housing and building materials.
+Jan Bredenoord is an architect/urbanist and researcher with over 40 years of experience in housing and planning, initially mainly in the Netherlands.
+He worked on housing policies, regional and urban development, infrastructure planning, public transportation systems, and sustainability issues.
+He holds a PhD in management instruments and policies for cities, with a focus on urban planning and public housing provision, from Delft University of Technology, the Netherlands.
+He has been working frequently in developing countries as a consultant and researcher.
+He has been on assignments in El Salvador, Guatemala, Honduras, Mexico, Nicaragua, Panama, Peru, Uganda, Uruguay, Vietnam, Thailand and Indonesia.
+Current research is focusing on incremental self-help housing, land-for-housing programs, housing cooperatives, and sustainability aspects of housing and building materials.

 |Consultant at:||The World Bank Group, Washington, DC 2015-2017|